-Winter is here (in case the abundant snow hasn't alerted you to that fact), so now is the time to think about how you can stay safe when travelling.
+Winter is coming, so now is the time to think about how you can stay safe when travelling.
 Check out these handy hints.

 - Ensure your vehicle is safe for winter driving, ie tyres properly inflated, windscreen wipers operational, fluids all topped up, brakes in good condition etc.

 - Drive slower than you normally would – it only takes a split second to lose control in wet or icy conditions.

 - Avoid sudden braking or turning movements that could cause you to skid.
 For vehicles without anti-skid braking systems, pump the brake pedal in short rapid bursts rather than pressing long and hard to avoid skidding or sliding.